Why Sleep Matters

 Janice

-If you struggle with insomnia, consider talking with your doctor about finding a sleep professional trained in CBT-I (Cognitive Behavior Therapy - Insomnia), the international gold standard recommended as first line of treatment in Canada, the United States, and England.
+If you struggle with insomnia, consider talking with your doctor about finding a sleep professional trained in CBT-I (Cognitive Behavior Therapy - Insomnia), the international gold standard recommended as first line of treatment for insomnia in Canada, the United States, and England.